dolphindb/Tutorials_EN/streaming_tutorial.md

 vtemp = 2.0 2.2 2.3 2.4 2.5 2.6 2.7 0.13 0.23 2.9
 tableInsert(pubTable,vtimestamp,vtemp)
 ```
-The result show that 10 messages are written to pubTable, subTable1 receives all of them, subTable2 receives 9 messages as the row with vtemp=0.13 is filtered by `myhandler`.
+The result shows that 10 messages are written to pubTable.
+SubTable1 receives all of them whereas subTable2 receives 9 messages as the row with vtemp=0.13 is filtered by `myhandler`.

 - msgAsTable: a Boolean value indicating whether the subscribed data is a table.
 The default value is false, which means that the subscribed data is a tuple of columns.